What is a…

 -

 A census was made by the Roman government in the time of our Lord (Luke 2:1).
-Mary and Joseph travelled to Bethlehem of Judah for this census, and the prophecied Christ was there born.
+Mary and Joseph traveled to Bethlehem of Judah for this census, and the prophecied Christ was then born there.

 See: When did the Luke 2 census occur?
 Is there a biblical error?